quinn-p-mchugh/personal-website/docs-projects/2023-07-year-spread.md

 10. Review the information.
 If you are ready to proceed, click **Allow**.

 🎉 **Woo hoo!
 Any events you add to your year calendar will now be automatically synced to the calendar specified.**

+### Testing
+- To verify that sync is working, navigate to the `2024` sheet and enter an event title into any of the cells.

+### Adding Multiple Events To One Date
+- To add multiple events for a single date, enter the title of each event separated by a "|".
+There is no limit to how many events you can add per cell.
+  - For example: Let's say you wanted to add two events, "My First Event" and "My Second Event" on January 1st, 2024.
+    - Navigate to the `2024` sheet and edit the cell next to January 1st.
+    - Enter "**My First Event | My Second Event**".
+    - During the next sync, the script create two separate calendar events for **My First Event** and **My Second Event**.